 Most of you reading this will be familiar with the concept of Laravel's route model binding, but for those who aren't, allow me to explain.
 When a route is being handled, if that route has a parameter whose name matches a parameter on its handler, which is typed as a model, Laravel will attempt to resolve the model using the value from the URL.

-Take this route, with its user route parameter, and a handler parameter
+Take this route, with its user route parameter, and a handler parameter user, with the type of App

 .